simsam8/inf265_project3/report.md

 Test accuracy of 15.92%.

-<model_name> with <hyperparameters> achieved the highest accuracy.
+GenerativeLSTM with the above parameters achieved the highest accuracy.
 When looking at the training and validation loss, we see that the model ...

 ![Training and validation loss of selected text generation model](images/text_generation_loss.png){ width=60% }